hujhax/austin-improv-wiki/Performers/Bob Apthorpe.md

 	</table>
 </div>

-**Bob Apthorpe** was an improv performer who played primarily at [[The Hideout Theatre]].
+**Bob Apthorpe** was an improv performer who played primarily at [[Theatres/The Hideout Theatre|The Hideout Theatre]].
 While no longer an improv performer or an Austin resident, Bob remains vital to the [[AIC]] as the administrator of the Austin Improv web site.

 ## Troupes